Domain Name System (DNS) Service Policy

 2. Registration address for non-berkeley.edu sites

 Hostnames in berkeley.edu may resolve to IP addresses not listed in Appendix D only under exceptional circumstances.
-To request an exception, contact the IST Policy Office via email at: itpolicy@berkeley.edu
+To request an exception, contact the Berkeley IT Policy Office via email at: itpolicy@berkeley.edu

 3. DNS service for non-berkeley.edu names